aktechthoughts/nifi-cluster/README.md

 4. Use see nifi-app.log for 1st, 2nd or 3rd node.<br/>~$ sh status.sh <1/2/3>

-5. Use "sh create_certificates.sh <1/2/3>" to create one/two/three certificates inside certs directory(Used inside create_secure_cluster.sh ).

-Secure
+## Creating Secure NiFi

-Prequsite
+**Prequsite**

+- Download NiFi binary from [Here](https://nifi.apache.org/download.html).
-  -- nifi-1.1x-bin.tar ball extracted as nifi-0 in root directory.
+- Extract the nifi-1.1x-bin.tar ball extracted as nifi-0 in root directory.
+- Download nifi-toolkit binary from [Here](https://nifi.apache.org/download.html).

-  -- nifi-toolkit-1.1x-bin.tar ball extracted as nifi-toolkit in root directory.
+- nifi-toolkit-1.1x-bin.tar ball extracted as nifi-toolkit in root directory.

+1. Create one/two/three certificates inside certs directory using <br/>~$sh create_certificates.sh <1/2/3>

-1.)
-Use "sh create_secure_cluster.sh <1/2/3>" to create one/two/three node cluster.
+2. Use create_secure_cluster.sh to create one/two/three node cluster.sh <br/>~$create_secure_cluster.sh <1/2/3>

-2.)
-Use "sh start.sh <1/2/3>" to start one/two/three node cluster.

-3.)
-Use "sh stop.sh <1/2/3>" to stop one/two/three node cluster.
+3. Use below script to start the clusters, use parameter (1/2/3) as the required configuration.<br/>~$ sh start.sh <1/2/3>

+4. To stop the cluster use the script stop.sh<br/>~$ sh stop.sh <1/2/3>

-4.)
-Use "sh status.sh <1/2/3>" to see nifi-app.log for 1st, 2nd or 3rd node.
+5. Use see nifi-app.log for 1st, 2nd or 3rd node.<br/>~$ sh status.sh <1/2/3>

-5.)
-Use "sh create_certificates.sh <1/2/3>" to create one/two/three certificates inside certs directory(Used inside create_secure_cluster.sh ).

-####

-Use below steps for using nginx as reverse proxy.

-####
+## Using Nginx as reverse proxy for NiFi.

+**STEP 1: Install Nginx on the machine which acts as a proxy.**

-1.)
-Install nginx on ubuntu machine.
+1. Install Nginx on ubuntu machine using this [link].(https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04)

-2.)
-Create secure NIFI cluster.
+2. Create secure NIFI cluster usint the steps given in "Creating Secure NiFi".

-3.)
-Use the attached configuration file.
+3. You can use sample nginx.conf configuration file in the nginx.

+**STEP 2: Make nginx secure (https).**

-4.)
-Create a rsa key.
+1. Create a rsa key file using openssl, which available in most ubuntu machines.<br/>
-     openssl genrsa -out example.com.key 2048
+     ~$openssl genrsa -out example.com.key 2048
-5.)
-Create a certificate sign request.
+2. Create a certificate sign request.<br/>
-     openssl req -new -key example.com.key -out example.com.csr 6.)
-Create config file (example.com.ext) using below
+     openssl req -new -key example.com.key -out example.com.csr
+3. Create a config file (example.com.ext) for the dns used in the nginx server.
+Use below configuration file.<br/><br/>

 -----
 authorityKeyIdentifier=keyid,issuer
 basicConstraints=CA:FALSE
 keyUsage = digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment